-As any health expert will tell you, your bathroom scale isn’t the best way to measure progress at the gym.
+As any health expert will tell you, your bathroom scale isn’t the best way to measure your progress at the gym.
 Muscle weighs more than fat, so gaining the occasional pound or two can be a very good thing.

-The Skulpt Aim helps you get a better handle on your fitness by tracking your body fat percentage and the muscle fiber size instead of your weight.
-It uses small electrodes to measure individual muscle groups and areas and relays the info to your phone, giving you an overall picture of where you’re making progress and where you’re not.
+The Skulpt Scanner helps you get a better handle on your fitness by tracking body fat percentage and muscle fiber size, not weight.
+It uses small electrodes to measure individual muscle groups and areas, and it relays the information to your phone to give you an overall picture of where you’re making progress and where you’re not.

 Figure out why your check engine light is on